selimhotinli/selimhotinli.github.io/_pages/cosmicecosystems.md

 - ### Diffuse to dense structures.
 - ### Past feedback processes to present-day observations.

-Together, these helps provide a multi-faceted exploration of how baryonic physics connects all aspects of the universe and form a unified understanding of it across time and space.
+Together, these themese help provide a multi-faceted exploration of how baryonic physics connects all aspects of the universe and form a unified understanding of it across time and space.

 These themes are detailed further below.